ABOUT US

 We have many talented musicians who add to worship through contemporary worship teams, jazz ensembles, chamber music, and traditional hymns.

-During the winter season we have Bible study and fellowship groups.
+During the winter season we have Bible study and fellowship groups (also in English!).

 After Sunday service, please join us for coffee and fellowship in the Tetermann House adjacent to the church.